Planning a big get-together? Here are our favourite communal dining spots in Singapore to enjoy feasts fit for kings and queens.

 Looking for gluten-free options?
 The Butcher’s Wife is a natural wine bar and kitchen nestled within the quaint neighbourhood of Tiong Bahru.
-Its hearty dishes are completely gluten-free and celiac-friendly, making it the perfect dinner spot of choice if you or anyone in your group have any diet sensitivities.
+Its hearty dishes are completely gluten-free and celiac-friendly.
+This makes it the perfect dinner spot of choice if you or anyone in your group have any diet sensitivities.
 Make sure you order the wagyu picanha – it’s the stuff of dreams.

 The Butcher’s Wife, 19 Yong Siak Street, Singapore 168650

-Modern Indian plates take centre stage at Firangi Superstar – a top communal dining spot in Singapore to wow your friends.
+Modern Indian plates take centre stage at Firangi Superstar.
+It’s a top communal dining spot in Singapore to wow your friends.
 Its architecture takes inspiration from cities like Kashmir, Chennai, Bombay and Rajasthan.
 The restaurant is brought to life with interiors that evoke a certain cinematic quality.
-Go straight for the Prata Waffle???, which offers Madras-style fried chicken sitting atop a waffle-pressed prata, served with butter chicken sauce and jaggery syrup.
-Don’t miss out on the cocktail programme for stellar tipples, too.
+Go straight for the Prata Waffle???, which offers Madras-style fried chicken sitting atop a waffle-pressed prata.
+Be sure to drizzle over the butter chicken sauce and jaggery syrup.
+And don’t miss out on the cocktail programme for stellar tipples, too.

 Firangi Superstar, #01-03, 20 Craig Road, Singapore 089692

 Planning a day at the beach with your group of friends?
 Ditch the picnic mats and partake in mouthwatering coastal recipes at Foc Sentosa.
 It serves daily limited edition specials featuring fresh seafood and dry-aged cuts of meat that come in perfect sharing portions.
-We love the ultra-smoky octopus leg served with chimichurri, creamy potatoes and olives, as well as the tender pan-seared whole Atlantic turbot with ‘refrito’ sauce.
-Wash it all down with a refreshing Fiesta daiquiri – a heady mix of rum, sweet Thai mango and ripe strawberries.
+We love the ultra-smoky octopus leg served with chimichurri.
+Combined with the creamy potatoes and olives, it’s the perfect bite.
+Or go for the glistening pan-seared Hokkaido scallops with a porcini mushroom sauce.
+Wash it all down with a refreshing Missy daiquiri.
+It’s a heady mix of rum, sweet Thai mango and ripe strawberries.